Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 Drats.
 Unfortunately, this still leaves multiple candidates.
 Get retconning, J.K.

 ### The code
-If you're curious about the code for solving the puzzles / drawing the diagram of solutions, see HERE.
+If you're curious about the code for solving the puzzles / drawing the diagram of solutions, see <a href="https://github.com/Kevinpgalligan/KevingalWebsite/blob/master/experiments/hp.py">HERE</a>.